codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 There are two ways to push images:

 1. (Recommended) Automatically through the YAML [push step]({{site.baseurl}}/docs/pipelines/steps/push/).
-1. Manually by promoting the image  (described below)

   For more details on how to push a Docker image in a pipeline see the [build and push example]({{site.baseurl}}/docs/example-catalog/ci-examples/build-and-push-an-image/).
+1. Manually promoting the image (described below)

 ### Manually promoting an image